pragma-/pbot/doc/VirtualMachine.md

 #### Install PBot VM Guest
 Next we install the PBot VM Guest server script that fosters communication between the virtual machine guest and the physical host system.
-We'll do this inside the virtual machine guest system, logged on as `root` while in the `/root` directory.
-Feel free to `chdir` to `/tmp` if you prefer.
+We'll do this inside the virtual machine guest system, logged on as `root` while in the `/tmp` directory.

+    guest$ chdir /tmp

 The `rsync` command isn't installed with a Fedora minimal install, but `scp` is available.
 Replace `192.168.100.42` below with your own local IP address; `user` with the user account that has the PBot directory; and `pbot` with the path to the directory.

-    guest$ scp -r user@192.168.100.42:~/pbot/applets/compiler_vm/guest .
+    guest$ scp -r user@192.168.100.42:~/pbot/applets/pbot-vm/guest .

 Once that's done, run the following command:

     guest$ ./guest/bin/setup-guest

+This will install `guest-server` to `/usr/local/bin/`, set up some environment variables and harden the guest system.
 After running the `setup-guest` script, we need to make the environment changes take effect:

     guest$ source /root/.bashrc

+We no longer need the `/tmp/guest/` stuff.
+We can delete it:

+    guest$ rm -rf guest/

 #### Start PBot VM Guest
 We're ready to start the PBot VM Guest server.
 On the guest, as `root`, execute the command: